 DIRECTIONS / ZUBEREITUNG

-2. For the apple filling peel the apples, quarter and core, then cut into dices.
-Add the butter, brown sugar, ground cinnamon, and cardamom to a large pot and eat up until the butter has halted.
+2. For the apple filling peel the apples, quarter and core, then cut into dice.
+Add the butter, brown sugar, ground cinnamon, and cardamom to a large pot and eat up until the butter has melted.
 Add the diced apples and mix until everything is well combined.
 Let simmer for about 5 minutes.
-Take off the heat and let cool down.
+Take off the heat and let it cool down.

 2. Für die Bratäpfel die Äpfel schälen, vierteln, entkernen und würfeln.
 Die Butter mit dem braunen Zucker, Zimt und Kardamom in einen großen Topf geben und erhitzen, bis die Butter geschmolzen ist.
 Die Äpfel dazugeben, alles gut vermengen und dann etwa 5 Minuten leicht köcheln lassen.
 Vom Herd nehmen und abkühlen lassen.